The real lesson from the Helpful Content Update

 Did the Helpful Content Update target AI-generated content directly?

 No. The update targeted content that reads like it was made to satisfy a search engine query without adding a distinct point of view, original information, or real usefulness.
-AI content often gets caught because it is easy to produce at scale and often defaults to generic phrasing, but the problem is the sameness, not the machine.
+AI content often gets caught because it is easy to produce at scale and often defaults to generic phrasing, but the underlying issue is sameness rather than the machine.
 Human-written content can fail for the same reason.

 What does interchangeable content mean in practice?